saylesss88/mdbook-content-collections/README.md

 ```

 Change `blog` to what is needed for your setup. (i.e., what you want to track
-out of your frontmatter tags)
+out of your frontmatter keys)

 </details>